wave-rider/SubtitlesViewer-MACOS/README.md

 # Libraries
 This project is using https://github.com/AlexPoint/SubtitlesParser

-# Similair project written in QT
+# Similar project written in QT
 https://github.com/carsonip/Penguin-Subtitle-Player